MikaPower/ai_ping_pong/README.md

 movement until the robot had no more balls to shoot.

-### createML
+###Pre-processed
-On this folder is possible to find 3 variants created from the raw dataset ready to copy and paste on createML Fast_dataset
+On this folder is possible to find 2 raw datasets plus 3 pre-processed created from the raw dataset ready to copy and paste on createML

+####D1-fast
+* Composed by data from the fast dataset from RAW
 * unnecessary data removed
 * renamed columns
 * timestamp column was converted as starting from zero
 * train and test data randomly separated

-Slow_dataset
+#####D2-slow
 * Same features as the fast dataset but instead using the slow dataset from raw data.

-slow_&_fast_backup_with_cut_movements
+#####D3-fast-cut

-This dataset merges both slow and fast dataset from raw data.
-Then a movement detection algorithm was applied (if forces on any axxis were greater then 1m/s then create a prediction windows) and a windows prediction of size 46 was cut for every possible movement detected.
+This dataset contains the data from D1-fast dataset.
+Then a stroke detection algorithm was applied (if forces on any axis were greater then 1m/s then create a prediction windows) and a windows prediction of size 46 was cut for every possible movement detected.
-This dataset contains a folder for each type of movement and each movement folder (except rest) contains multiple files in which a file represents the corresponding movement.
+This dataset contains a folder for each type of movement and each movement folder contains multiple files in which a file represents the corresponding movement.
-The rest files are the same from the raw dataset.

-* Slow and fast dataset from raw data merged togheter
+For the rest class, samples were obtained from the stroke algorithm for each time no stroke was being detected.

+* Same data as D1-fast
-* Movement detection algorith applied.
+* Movement detection algorithm applied.
 * Renamed columns
-* Timestamp column was converted as starting from zero
+* Timestamp column converted as starting from zero

 slow_&_fast_dataset_with_cut_movements_separated

+#####D4-slow-cut
+This dataset contains the data from D2-slow dataset.
+The same stroke detection algorithm was applied

+* Same data as D2-slow
+* Movement detection algorithm applied.
+* Renamed columns
+* Timestamp column converted as starting from zero

+#####D5-fast-slow-cut
+This dataset merges both D3-fast-cut and D4-slow-cut.
+* D3-fast-cut and D4-slow-cut from raw data merged together
+* Movement detection algorithm applied.
+* Renamed columns
+* Timestamp column converted as starting from zero

 Dataset where files are separated into train and test folders (80%, 20%) using `train_test_sep_data.py` which sorts all the files by class randomly.

+## ML Models
+### CreateML
+On this folder is possible to find the 5 pre-processed datasets created from the raw dataset ready to copy and paste on createML.

-### LSTM dataset
+### CNN-LSTM
+This folder contains only D3-fast, D4-slow and D5-fast-slow-cut were used.
+These datasets were used to generate the CNN-LSTM model
+Then for each dataset, a further pre-processing was applied to fit the model requirements.
-This folder contains a file for every axis represented on an accelerometer and gyroscope sensor.
+For each dataset folder, the folder contains a file for every axis represented on an accelerometer and gyroscope sensor.
 Each file has multiple rows with 47 columns where the first 46 represents sensor data of the respective axxis and sensor and the last class represents the movement id corresponding to sensor data
    * "right_top_spin" = 0